In Memory of Dr. Sherwood Thompson, Ed. D.

 As researcher and professor, he wanted to bring enriching evidence to his classes that supports the proposition that all people are truly created equal and that an informed and supportive environment promotes personal growth and a healthy society.

-So Dr. Sherwood Thompson, professor of educational leadership in the College of Education at Eastern Kentucky University (EKU), dedicated three years to collecting, compiling and scrutinizing more than 300 diversity and social justice terms in order to become familiar with language that supports a sense of appreciation of human differences.
-The result is the recently published Encyclopedia of Diversity and Social Justice, a unique, 900-page, two-volume set edited by Thompson filled with “comprehensive and systematic collections of designated entries that describe, in detail, important diversity and social justice themes. ”
+While a professor of educational leadership in the College of Education at Eastern Kentucky University (EKU), Dr. Thompson dedicated three years to collecting, compiling and scrutinizing more than 300 diversity and social justice terms in order to become familiar with language that supports a sense of appreciation of human differences.
+The result was the Encyclopedia of Diversity and Social Justice, a unique, 900-page, two-volume set edited by Thompson filled with “comprehensive and systematic collections of designated entries that describe, in detail, important diversity and social justice themes.”

 Dr.Thompson’s body of work also includes five books and listing in the Encompass Digital Repository with over 60 scholarly papers.
 His most recent books were titled Critical Conversations of Women Faculty: Coping with Differences between Female and Male Counterparts, and Views from the Frontline: Voices of Conscience on College Campuses.